 - If you are using HTTP download deployment mode

 - If you want users to be able to use their entitled ThinApp packages on non-domain-joined Windows systems

 Share User The username for a user account that has read access to the network share.

 The Share User is required to enable account based access to the stored ThinApp packages.

 Share Password The password associated with the Share User user account.
 Sync Frequency Select how often you want to sync the resources in the collection.

 You can set up an automatic sync schedule or choose to sync manually.
 To set a schedule, select the interval such as daily or weekly and select the time of day to run the sync.
 If you select Manual, you must click Sync on the Virtual Apps Collections page after you set up the collection and whenever there is a change in your Horizon Cloud resources or entitlements.

-With both the User-Activated and Automatic options, the resources are added to the Catalog page.
-Users can use the resources from the Catalog page or move them to the Bookmarks page.
+With both the User-Activated and Automatic options, the resources are added to the Apps tab.
+Users can run the resources from the Apps tab or mark them as favorites to run them from the Favorites tab.
 However, to set up an approval flow for any of the apps, you must select User Activated for that app.

 The activation policy applies to all user entitlements for all the resources in the collection.
-You can modify the activation policy for individual users or groups per resource, from the user or group page in the Users & Groups tab.
+You can modify the activation policy for individual users or groups per resource, from the user or group page in theand tabs.

 - Click Next.